mohitcs24/Rozarpay--clone/README.md

-# Rozarpay--clone
+# PayStream
-Project Name: Rozarpay Clone
+Project Name: PayStream

 Description:
-Rozarpay Clone is a web application designed to emulate the functionalities of a digital payment platform similar to Rozarpay.
+PayStream is a web application designed to emulate the functionalities of a digital payment platform similar to Rozarpay.
 Developed using HTML, CSS, JavaScript, and React, this project showcases my proficiency in frontend web development and modern JavaScript frameworks.

 Key Features Implemented: